Vegetarian Festival 2025 in Phuket

 The main routes pass through the center of Phuket Town – near the Clock Tower on Phuket Road, Surin Circle, and the Peranakan Museum.
 These spots are the easiest places to find a good viewing point.
 Locals who set up offering tables will often let you know when the procession is about to reach their street.
 The largest processions take place during the final days of the festival.

-In the evening, many shrines hold spectacular rituals: walking on fire, bathing in boiling oil, and climbing ladders with blades.
-You can check the schedule of these ceremonies in the official festival brochure via the provided link.
+In the evening, many shrines host spectacular trials — for example, walking on hot coals or climbing a ladder of blades.
+You can check the schedule of these rituals in the official festival brochure via the provided link.

 Schedule of Processions and Rituals for the Vegetarian Festival 2025